Committees

 The mission of the membership committee of PSPS is to develop innovative ways to recruit new members as well as retain existing members through communications and member engagement and conferences.
 The goal is to encourage diversity of membership through working with physicians and allied healthcare providers in various specialties who work with spine and pain disorders.
 Membership is open to all specialties including but not limited to Interventional Pain Management, Neurology, Physical Medicine & Rehabilitation, Neurosurgery, and Orthopaedic Surgery.
 With a diverse membership, PSPSmembers are able to develop skills necessary to understand comprehensive approaches to managing complex spine and pain disorders.

-Jackie Weisbein, DO, Chair (CA)
+Jackie Weisbein, DO - Co-Chair (CA)

-Yu-Po Lee, MD, Co-Chair (CA)
+Yu-Po Lee, MD - Co-Chair (CA)

 Policy & Advocacy Committee